niteshbalusu11/lndboss/README.md

 ## 2. Logging in (POST Request):

-- To perform any API calls, you need an authentication token, the login API call returns a JWT Authentication token that is valid for 15 mins, which needs to be used make calls any other calls to the server.
+- To perform any API calls, you need an authentication token, the login API call returns a JWT Authentication token that is valid for 15 mins, which needs to be used to make any subsequent calls to the server.

 ```javascript
 /**